Repairing Relationships

 -

-Separate your identity from your behavior.
+Separate your identity from your behaviour.

 -